 Blend the washed spinach with ½ cup warm water and bring it to a puree consistency.
 Place it aside.

-Stir tomato paste, salt, and spices(turmeric, coriander powder, cumin powder, chili powder) with 2 tbsp water and stir them well.
+Stir tomato paste, salt, and spices(turmeric, coriander powder, cumin powder, chili powder) with 2 tablespoon water and stir them well.

 Add cubed potatoes and the blended spinach mixture.
 Stir well